 Photograph copyright: Merrill A. Peterson

-Dichagyris variablis is an aptly named species with smooth variably-colored cream, warm tan, or orange-brown forewings with light to dark filled spots.
-It is medium sized moth (FW length 16–19 mm) that is found in a variety dry forest and open habitats in our region as far north as south-central British Columbia.
-The forewing transverse lines are darker shade of the ground color, often reddish, double with slightly darker inner and lighter outer components and pale filling.
+Dichagyris variablis is an aptly named species with smooth, variably-colored, cream, warm tan, or orange-brown forewings with light to dark-filled spots.
+It is medium-sized moth (FW length 16–19 mm) that is found in a variety of dry forest and open habitats in our region as far north as south-central British Columbia.
+The forewing transverse lines are darker shade of the ground color, often reddish and double, with slightly darker inner and lighter outer components and pale filling.
 The antemedial line is sinuous, especially anteriorly, and the postmedial line is smoothly excurved toward the outer margin.
 The slightly sinuous light subterminal line is preceded by a darker shade, strongest at the costa, that is similar to the other lines in color.
-A series of terminal dots are present between the veins at the base of the fringe which often has a red tint.
+A series of terminal dots are present between the veins at the base of the fringe, which often has a red tint.
 The orbicular and reniform spots are pale and are filled with the ground color or contrasting dark gray-brown.
 The orbicular spot is a small circle or oblique bar.
 The reniform spot is a transverse bar or weak figure-eight shape.
 The hindwing is cream in pale specimens and pale yellow-brown to pink-brown with darker submarginal shade and discal spot in darker specimens.
-The head and thorax are uniform, the same color as the forewing ground.
-The male antenna is filiform with dense short fasciculations.
+The head and thorax are uniform, the same color as the forewing ground color.
+The male antenna is filiform with dense, short fasciculations.

 This species can be identified by the light yellow-brown to orange-brown color, smooth postmedial line, narrow upright reniform spot, and white hindwing.
-They are most similar in color to pale forms of Mesogona olivata with which it flies in late summer and fall.
-These have a much wider reniform spot and a series of dark spots medial to the subterminal line that D. variabilis lack
+Individuals are most similar in color to pale forms of Mesogona olivata, with which it flies in late summer and fall.
+Mesogona olivata has a much wider reniform spot and a series of dark spots medial to the subterminal line, which D. variabilis lacks.